Issue States and Triage

 Ignore an issue permanently (the default action when you press the button) if it's just noise and you'll likely never care about it.
 Or ignore it until a condition is met, at which point it becomes Unresolved.
 You can also ignore an issue if you're working on it and want to silence alerts in the meantime.

 Mark an issue as reviewed when you want to acknowledge that you've seen the issue but don't want to ignore it; that is, you intend to fix it at some point in the future.
 Marking an issue reviewed removes the reason label and removes it from the Review List in the "For Review" tab.
 The "Mark Reviewed" action is only available on issues flagged for review.

 Assign issues to teams or individuals to route them to the right people and help you and your team see only relevant issues.
 Typically, assigning an issue to a team indicates that the team owns the issue and that they're responsible for triaging it further.
-You can assign issues manually or automatically using ownership rules and code owners.
-On the issue list, you might also see a list of suggested assignees including the owners of suspect commits.
+In some cases, you can assign issues manually or automatically using ownership rules and code owners.
+For error issues, on the issue list, you might also see a list of suggested assignees including the owners of suspect commits.

 Create an issue in an external project management tool like Jira that tracks the Sentry issue, or link an existing one.
 Two-way sync is available for some tools.
 Issues linked using public integrations or internal integrations are searchable using the terms

 is:unlinked.
 You can also set up Sentry issues to be automatically linked to tickets (or issues) in certain integrations using alert actions.